-Dissertation project: As nationalist and protectionist sentiments across the world continue to increase, this dissertation explores the role that financial and economy literacy play in shaping individual economic policy preferences.
-More specifically, financial and economic literacy affect the accuracy with which an individual can evaluate the short-term and long-term expected costs and benefits of a certain policy: financially literate individuals are more likely to more accurately predict the effect of a specific economic policy on their economic well-being.
-On the contrary, financially and economically illiterate individuals are less likely to be accurate at estimating the effects of a policy on their economic well-being and, as a result, they may be more likely to rely on other factors, such as core personal values (for example culture, political ideology, identity, etc.) rather than on cost-benefit analyses to make their policy decisions.
+Dissertation project: As nationalist and protectionist sentiments across the world continue to increase, this dissertation explores the role that financial and economy literacy plays in shaping individual economic policy preferences.
+More specifically, financial and economic literacy affects the accuracy with which an individual can evaluate the short-term and long-term expected costs and benefits of a certain policy: financially literate individuals are more likely to more accurately predict the effect of a specific economic policy on their economic well-being.
+Conversely, financially and economically illiterate individuals are less likely to be accurate at estimating the effects of a policy on their economic well-being and, as a result, they may be more likely to rely on other factors, such as political ideology or cues from reference groups to make their policy decisions.
 To test my hypotheses, I use a multi-method approach that includes observational data from an existing survey, the British Election Survey (BES), original data collection in Italy, and a classroom experiment.

 The first paper is available here:

-Financial literacy and preferences for economic openness in the U.K.
+Magistro, B. (2020) Financial literacy and support for free trade in the U.K.

 The second paper is available here:

-The Effects of Financial and Economic Literacy on Policy Preferences in Italy
+The Influence of Financial and Economic Literacy on Policy Preferences in Italy (Forthcoming at Economics & Politics)

 As populist and protectionist sentiments across the world increase, this paper explores